iammilankhati/Login-Registration-Form/README.md

 # This form has:

 1. Email validation
-2. Password validation -check a password between 7 to 15 characters which contain at least one numeric digit and a special character
+2. Password validation
 3. It displays all error and success message during the process
 4. It reject the duplicate email registration After the successful matching of email and password you will navigate to home page.
 It has logout button too. you can easily logout from homepage by clicking the avatar icon.

+# Validation Requirements

+1. Email should be valid email
+2. Password should be between 7 to 15 characters which contain at least one numeric digit and at least one special special character.

 # Project Status